Economic hardships have been the new norm these past few weeks, not just in America, but in other countries worldwide.

 REMEMBER: The most important thing that you should keep your FOCUS on during this time is the core values of your company, products, services, etc.!!!

-"NEVER LOOSE YOUR FOCUS"
+"NEVER LOSE YOUR FOCUS"

 Whatever your customer is experiencing is KING!